hassio-addons/addon-tailscale/tailscale/DOCS.md

 device also, and this device is configured as global nameserver on the [DNS page][tailscale_dns] of the admin console, then:

-1. Disable `accept_dns` option to prevent the Tailscale DNS to redirect queries from your device back to your device, causing a loop.
+1. Disable the `accept_dns` option to prevent the Tailscale DNS to redirect queries from your device back to your device, causing a loop.

 1. Configure your DNS for Home Assistant, and in your DNS configure Tailscale DNS for your tailnet domain as upstream DNS server (e.g. in case of AdGuard